JoshJarabek7/guardian/README.md

 - Easy Forwarding Scripts to forward files or alerts to specific endpoints (NOT STARTED)
 - Integrate AMQP (NOT STARTED)

 ## Other
 - 100% Coverage Testing for unit and integration (IN-PROGRESS)
+- WebAssembly Runtime for browser?
+(TBD / NOT-STARTED)
+- Sandboxing (IN-PROGRESS)
+- Completely in-memory (INVESTIGATING)

+Feel free to discuss or suggest ideas and features in the Discussions tab!

 ## Installation
 TODO - Not on PyPi yet, we have a long way to go.
 Placeholder.